Greek drama weighs on sentiment; yen off, euro up

 "Greece is the wild card in terms of what will happen to the euro."

-Gold was little changed near $1,188 an ounce, spot silver dipped less than 0.1 percent on the day and copper CMCU3 rose 0.2 percent.
+Gold XAU= was little changed near $1,188 an ounce, spot silver XAG= dipped less than 0.1 percent on the day and copper CMCU3 rose 0.2 percent.
+[GOL/]

 (Reporting by Rodrigo Campos and Caroline Valetkevitch; Editing by James Dalgleish)